 WMA Resolution on the Abuse of Psychiatry

-revised by the WMA General Assembly, Bangkok 2012,
+Revised by the 63rd WMA General Assembly, Bangkok 2012

-The World Medical Association (WMA) notes with concern evidence from a number of countries that political dissidents, practitioners of various religions and social activists have been detained in psychiatric institutions and subjected to unnecessary psychiatric treatment as a punishment and not to treat a substantiated psychiatric illness.
+The World Medical Association (WMA) notes with concern evidence from a number of countries that individuals, including political dissidents, religious practitioners and social activists, have been detained in psychiatric institutions and subjected to unjustified psychiatric treatment for repressive purposes, and not for therapeutic purposes in the context of substantiated psychiatric conditions.

 The WMA:

-- Declares that such detention and unwarranted treatment is abusive, unethical and unacceptable;
+- Declares that such detention and unwarranted treatment are abusive, and constitute grave violations of medical ethics and human rights;

-- Calls on physicians and psychiatrists to resist involvement in these abusive practices;
+- Calls on physicians, including psychiatrists, to resist involvement in these abusive practices;

-- Calls on member NMAs to support their physician members who resist involvement in these abuses, and
+- Calls on its constituent members to support their physician members who resist involvement in these abuses;

 - Calls on governments to stop abusing medicine and psychiatry in this manner, and on non-governmental organizations and the World Health Organization to work to end these abuses; and